 - Hair around the eye - The fur around the eye may create a surface for tears to collect on before they're drained naturally.

 - Blocked tear ducts - In some cases, tear ducts become clogged preventing drainage.
-This could be scarring or the result of an infection of some sort.
+This could be scarring or the result of a more serious eye issue.

 Tear Stains and Infection Concerns